What's the Harm? Sharp Bounds on the Fraction Negatively Affected by Treatment: Inference Methodology

 In the previous section we characterized the sharp (meaning, tightest possible) bounds on FNA given the distribution of the data, that is, the best we could do if we had infinite data.
 We now address how to estimate these from actual data and characterize the uncertainty.
 That is, how to do inference on the parameters $\fna_{\pi_0\to\pi_1}^\pm$.
 Recall our data is $n$ independent draws $(X_i,A_i,Y_i)\sim\Pobs$ for $i=1,\dots,n$.

 In order to systematically handle all of parameters of interest, we will develop a generic, robust method for a large class of parameters that include all of our parameters of interest as special cases.
-We discuss implications for each parameter of interest along the way.